kztk-m/sparcl/README.md

     S (S (S Z))

-Typing `:h` and then enter will show the help as below.
+Typing `:help` and then enter will show the help as below.

-    Sparcl> :h
+    Sparcl> :help
     :quit
         Quit REPL.
     :load FILEPATH